Positivedelta/STM32-Bare-Metal-Framework/README.md

 This project was inspired by the Jason Turner talk at CppCon 2016: "Rich Code for Tiny Computers: A Simple Commodore 64 Game in C++17", see https://www.youtube.com/watch?v=zBkNBP00wJE This is an excellent talk and is well worth watching, as is his "C++ Weekly" channel

+**Note**, the `simple flight controller` project is incomplete.
+When it's finished it will be able to fly an RC Quadcopter using the Nucleo-64 board described above.
+This board will also need a plugin hat to host the 3-axis gyros, the RC interface and the speed controller PWM connectors.
+The KiCad PCB design and layout will be included here once it's complete.
+Watch this space for updates...

 ## Prerequisites
 - CMake v3.27 (older versions are probably OK)
 - Nmake v14.34.x